 The Best Landing Pages – Conversion Rates

 Your Goal: Do not focus on what the research says about average conversion rates, because you’re not average.
-As I said earlier, this my landing page is achieving 42.40% conversion, and if I can do it, you can too!
+As I said earlier, one of my landing pages is achieving 42.40% conversion, and if I can do it, you can too!

 So, set your expectations high.
 Your goal should be to have a minimum conversation rate of 30%.
 So, if: